cojocarimiroslav/StoryWeave/README.md

 ## Acknowledgements

-This project was based on live demos from RagHack https://github.com/microsoft/RAG_Hack?tab=readme-ov-file
+This project is based on live demos from RagHack https://github.com/microsoft/RAG_Hack?tab=readme-ov-file

 For streamlit part we used the code from https://docs.streamlit.io/develop/tutorials/llms/build-conversational-apps